joshteng/sol-balance-monitor/README.md

 # SOL Balance Monitor

-Monitor SOL balance of a given address and sends a Discord Webhook and / or create Betterstack Incident if balance is below set threshold
+Monitor SOL balance of given addresses and sends a Discord Webhook and / or create Betterstack Incident if balance is below set threshold

 Github Repo: https://github.com/joshteng/sol-balance-monitor